 - Use two-way radios or cellular phones.
-Radio signals have the potential to detonate a bomb. - Use electronic communication through air-waves (i.e. WiFi) - Touch or move a suspicious package.

-8.3 Any employee or student who encounters a visitor or an individual who is physically disabled should direct or assist him or her to take appropriate actions.

-8.4 For your information, each office and classroom is equipped with an evacuation and information map.
+Radio signals have the potential to detonate a bomb. - Use electronic communication through air-waves (i.e. WiFi) - Touch or move a suspicious package. - 8.3 Any employee or student who encounters a visitor or an individual who is physically disabled should direct or assist him or her to take appropriate actions. - 8.4 For your information, each office and classroom is equipped with an evacuation and information map.
 This map shows you the location of the nearest exit, fire extinguisher, severe weather shelter, first aid kit, and door number.
-The map provides other useful information.

-8.5 A person may become aware of a bomb threat by a telephone call, email, letter, or a person.
+The map provides other useful information. - 8.5 A person may become aware of a bomb threat by a telephone call, email, letter, or a person.
 A suspicious package may be received or left in a building unattended (do not move the package).
-If there is a degree of emergency - call 9-1-1; then call the MLC Emergency Hotline (507-359-3344).
-Be prepared to provide the description, location of the activity, nearest door number and campus entry point.

-- If the activity occurs over the phone, utilize the bomb threat checklist and attempt to have another individual call 9-1-1.
-If possible, do not hang up on the caller. - Do not use two-way radios, cellular phones or air-waves as stated in point 8.2.

-8.6 Together with local authorities, MLC Administration and/or Human Resources will determine the course of action.
+If there is a degree of emergency call 9-1-1; then call the MLC Emergency Hotline (507-359-3344).
+Be prepared to provide the description, location of the activity, nearest door number and campus entry point. - If the activity occurs over the phone, utilize the bomb threat checklist and attempt to have another individual call 9-1-1.
+If possible, do not hang up on the caller. - Do not use two-way radios, cellular phones or air-waves as stated in point 8.2. - 8.6 Together with local authorities, MLC Administration and/or Human Resources will determine the course of action.
 A responsible party will provide prompt notification to Public Relations.
-An emergency Public Address and/or electronic notification initiated by a trained and authorized individual will provide notification to the campus along with pertinent information.

-- A repeated PA notification may come in the form of a tone then repeated announcement pertaining to the activity and instructions.
+An emergency Public Address and/or electronic notification initiated by a trained and authorized individual will provide notification to the campus along with pertinent information. - A notification may come in the form of an air horn or if safe to do so, may come in the form of a repeated PA notification with a tone then repeated announcement pertaining to the activity and instructions.

-8.7 If the decision is to evacuate, or if an explosion occurs refer to section 3.0 Fire.

-8.8 The professor, supervisor, member in charge or self-appointed designee should take a headcount to account for employees, students, children, visitors, etc. Utilization of printed class rosters or department rosters is useful as a quick tool.
-Be aware of your surroundings and the other people that are around you.

-8.9 Occupants should remain calm and should not touch any suspicious or unfamiliar objects.

-8.10 Once the situation has been resolved, a New Ulm Police Officer or MLC official will provide instructions.
-Administration, Human Resources or designee, will provide further instructions and information via the Public Address and/or electronic message system.

-8.11 If medical attention is needed, call 9-1-1 to report the type of emergency, address, location, nearest door number, and /or campus entry point.
+- Issued: 07/01/2011 - 8.7 If the decision is to evacuate, or if an explosion occurs refer to section 3.0 Fire. - 8.8 The professor, supervisor, member in charge or self-appointed designee should take a headcount to account for employees, students, children, visitors, etc. Utilization of printed class rosters or department rosters is useful as a quick tool.
+Be aware of your surroundings and the other people that are around you. - 8.9 Occupants should remain calm and should not touch any suspicious or unfamiliar objects. - 8.10 Once the situation has been resolved, a New Ulm Police Officer or MLC official will provide instructions.
+Administration, Human Resources or designee, will provide further instructions and information via the Public Address and/or electronic message system. - 8.11 If medical attention is needed, call 9-1-1 to report the type of emergency, address, location, nearest door number, and /or campus entry point.
 Do not use two-way radios, cellular phones or air-waves as stated in point 8.2.
 If you are able to remove the individual safely, do so carefully.
-Refer to section 12.0 Medical Emergency.

-8.12 Notification will be provided regarding counseling services available, either on-campus or local services, applicable to the person(s) and situation.

-8.13 If necessary, the Vice Presidents and Human Resources in consultation with the President may decide to cease operations.

-8.14 Human Resources and Financial Services will process property damage with the campus insurance carrier.
-Administration and Human Resources will implement alternatives to continue operations.

-8.15 Refer to the bomb threat checklist.
+Refer to section 12.0 Medical Emergency. - 8.12 Notification, when it is safe to do so, will be provided regarding counseling services available, either on-campus or local services, applicable to the person(s) and situation. - 8.13 If necessary, the Vice Presidents and Human Resources in consultation with the President may decide to cease operations. - 8.14 Human Resources and Financial Services will process property damage with the campus insurance carrier.
+Administration and Human Resources will implement alternatives to continue operations. - 8.15 Refer to the bomb threat checklist.